Last Updated: 12/29/2022

 - call animal control or a local police department to report the dog attack.

-You may need this information in the future if you decide to pursue a dog bite injury claim in Iowa with a personal injury attorney in Des Moines.
+You may need this information in the future if you decide to pursue a dog bite injury claim in Iowa with a personal injury attorney in Iowa.
 Under Iowa Code 351.28, an owner of the dog is liable to the injured person for damages done by the dog.

-Consult an Iowa Personal Injury Attorney in Des Moines for Help
+Consult an Iowa Personal Injury Attorney in Iowa for Help

 We can evaluate the circumstances surrounding the incident, establish owner liability for the dog bite injury, and collect necessary evidence for the claim.
 The report of a dog attack may be used to establish the circumstances of the incident.